bids-standard/bids-extensions/docs/guide.md

 <!-- 1.
 Read the [BIDS governance document](https://bids.neuroimaging.io/governance.html). -->

-## Developping the BIDS extension proposal
+## Developing the BIDS extension proposal

 1. Make sure you are familiar with [the BIDS specification](https://bids-specification.readthedocs.io/en/latest/) and the [bids-examples](https://github.com/bids-standard/bids-examples).